-Our in-house project management style has been inspired by user centred design (UCD), a qualitative research methodology that puts an emphasis on business and customer research.
-UCD involves all the key stakeholders and key clients throughout the design and development.
+Our in-house project management style has been inspired by user-centred design (UCD), a qualitative research methodology that puts an emphasis on business and customer research.
+UCD involves all the key stakeholders and key clients throughout design and development.

 We utilise many methods from lean including the kanban board, the andon cord and the principles of build, measure and learn.
 This is reflected in Cyber-Duck’s ethos of going for a ‘less is more’ approach by focusing on a minimal marketable feature set (MMS) and obtaining validated learning and actionable analytics before new or more features are developed.
 This was emphasised in one of the slides where I explained how it is important to manage stakeholder expectations by saying “No” to impossible deadlines and that “Heroes only live in movies”.